Scripture Reference: 2 Samuel 9

-David, however, surprised Jonathan.
+David, however, surprised Mephibosheth.
 David was overjoyed to be able to help the son of his friend Jonathan.
 David gave Mephibosheth all the lands that had belonged to Saul.
 This ensured that Mephibosheth and his descendants would always be provided for.
 In addition, David bestowed a tremendous honour on Mephibosheth – he was to take his meals at the king’s table.
 David had already ensured that Mephibosheth and his family would not go hungry, so this gesture was not intended to keep Mephibosheth from starving.
 It symbolized to the nation that David had accepted the grandson of Saul as if Mephibosheth were a member of his own family!

 David was far from a perfect person.
 But he was called a man after God’s own heart (1 Samuel 13:14).
 God is intimately concerned with the weak and disadvantaged in our world.
 David demonstrated that same concern in his treatment of Mephibosheth.
 God calls us to share this same spirit of concern for those who are in need.

 Way to Introduce the Story: